threepears/node-science/README.md

 ### Goal

 To create a few different classes and understand how a singly-linked list works.
 Add functionality to add and remove nodes.
+Create a dictionary class to add and remove data.

 ### Tools Used